- Do Dogs Have Daily Thinking Patterns?

 What Type Of Thoughts And Emotions Do Dogs Have?

-Dogs have a smaller brain to body size ratio that people, so their mental abilities are inferior to those of people.
+Dogs have a smaller brain-to-body size ratio than people, so their mental abilities are inferior to those of people.

 Nonetheless, canine brains can be divided into two sides, like human minds, and they are structured similarly.

 Like people, dogs can process basic emotions that are positive or negative.